heinrichstr/thd-blog/content/blog/how-to-draw-trees/index.md

+---
-# My approach to drawing trees
+title: My approach to drawing trees
+date: "2020-02-04T22:12:03.284Z"
+description: "Learn how to draw trees the way I discovered to.
+You will learn how to not only draw trees, but figure out how to draw any types of trees you would like!"
+---

 ## Trees are hard
 I’ve worked off and on for the last few years on learning how to draw and paint many different types of natural objects, from birds to grass (and all sorts of things in between).
 The object with one of the most reoccurring issues for me was _trees_.
 It felt like every time I went back to draw another tree I had to relearn it from the beginning.
 It took quite an effort to truly learn how to draw trees and in this article I will share why I believe trees are such a difficult subject matter to draw and paint.